jmrphy/media_civil_war/media_civil_war.md

-positive or negative, which media density may exert on the likelihood of civil war onset, whereas the first-differenced variable within this subset effectively captures variations in national experiences of the early spread of mass media.[^12] In other words, year-to-year differences are both substantively pertinent and theoretically appropriate for testing the observable implications of the hypothesis developed above.
+positive or negative, which media density may exert on the likelihood of civil war onset, whereas the first-differenced variable within this subset effectively captures variations in national experiences of the early spread of mass media.[^13] In other words, year-to-year differences are both substantively pertinent and theoretically appropriate for testing the hypotheses.

 The results suggest that Warren's general pacification theory would significantly under-estimate the probability of civil war onset in